Many applications intentionally expose configuration files to their users so that they may tweak and dictate the

 toro-integrate (if you're using OSX or *NIX) or

-(for Windows users) file.
-There are placeholders there and comments that tell you where to add the configuration
+(if you're using Windows) file.
+There are placeholders there and comments that tell you where to add the

 Restarts may be required